news-catalyst/next-tinynewsdemo/README.md

 git push
 ```

 For help, type: `git flow` for a list of topics; `git flow feature help` for example will provide info on subcommands available around feature branches.
+[This](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) page may also be useful for understanding GitFlow under the hood.